jesserds/dino-game/README.md

 ## <strong>How to play:</strong>

-- Jump to avoid the cactus
+- Avoid the cactur (Press spacebar to jump)

 # License
 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details